<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Source: TechTarget

-Keep in mind that you will never go for the ‘hard sell’ as an inbound marketer.
-But as your contact progresses through the flywheel, you can introduce them to content that has more purchase intent.
+Remember, the purpose of your email marketing is to provide value and create intrigue in a way that will turn a contact into a customer without going for the ‘hard sell.’
+As your contact progresses through the flywheel, you can introduce them to content that has more purchase intent.

 • Social Media